Blood of the Word · Chapter 87

 The noon price went up by one copper on second-grade meal before the second bell had finished ringing.

-The old hauler from Back Oven, who had no business becoming public hero and therefore was perfectly suited to it, held up his loaf and said, "Then weigh it.
+The old hauler from Back Oven held up his loaf and said, "Then weigh it.
 If your fairness is so strong, let the pan enjoy it."

 The crowd turned.

-Cavan Holt arrived from Broker Hall with two assistants and no pleasure.
+Cavan Holt arrived from Broker Hall.
 "Order.
 All complaints to scale in sequence."

 Not the wrong answer.
 Just late.

-By the time the first disputed loaf reached Eren's hands, six others were already lifted shoulder-high in the crowd by buyers comparing size against price with the dangerous speed of shared insult.
+By the time the first disputed loaf reached the scale, six others were lifted shoulder-high by buyers comparing size against price with the dangerous speed of shared insult.

-Eren set the loaf on the scale.
 The beam dipped, rose, and settled light.
+Within variance.

 That phrase moved through the square like mold.